hl7dk/kl-children/input/pagecontent/index.md

 * One FHIR status may exist, and should be drawn form the standard ValueSet.

 ## ParentRelation
 Information about the relationship between a child and its parents.
-Citizen and RelatedPerson resources for the parents should only be included when and if, they are relevant for the child's report.

 ##### Attributes
 * a reference to the Citizen instance that holds the child's information